alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 **9\. \[WCAE’99\]** Jovan Djordjevic, Aleksandar Milenkovic, Ivan Todorovic, and Darko Marinov, "CALKAS: A Computer Architecture Learning and Knowledge Assessment System," in the _Proceedings of the 4th Annual Workshop on Computer Architecture Education_, (held in conjunction with 5th HPCA), Orlando, Florida, USA, January 1999.
 \[[pdf](files/wcaehpca99.pdf)\]

-**8\. \[IEEE.APADS’98\]** Aleksandar Milenkovic and Veljko M. Milutinovic, "Cache Injection on Bus-based Multiprocessors," in the _Proceedings of the Workshop on Advances in Parallel and Distributed Systems_, (held in conjunction with 17-th IEEE Symposium on Reliable Distributed Systems), West Lafayette, Indiana, October 1998.
+**8\. \[IEEE.APADS’98\]** Aleksandar Milenkovic and Veljko M. Milutinovic, "Cache Injection on Bus-based Multiprocessors," in the _Proceedings of the Workshop on Advances in Parallel and Distributed Systems_, (held in conjunction with 17-th IEEE Symposium on Reliable Distributed Systems), West Lafayette, Indiana, October 1998. doi: [10.1109/RELDIS.1998.740520](https://doi.org/10.1109/RELDIS.1998.740520).
 \[[pdf](files/apads98.pdf)\]

 **7\. \[ISCEE’98\]** Jovan Djordjevic, Miroslav Bojovic, and Aleksandar Milenkovic, "An Integrated Educational Environment for Computer Architecture and Organisation," in the _Proceedings of the International Symposium on Computer Employment and Education (ISCEE’98)_, Amiens, France, October 1998.